Construction of the Bercy mechanical ventilation station

 Impact on customer trips

-The project has no impact on customer trips.
+The project has not impact on customers trips.

 Impact on local residents